 When this kind of polysemy happens, psychological tendencies like illusion of transparency, naïve realism, egocentrism or self-conscious emotions in both sides will make the conversation not go anywhere.
 It’s not that they don’t want to listen to others, but it’s that they really don’t know what is wrong with their observations.
 Their curiosity to confirm their observation demanding them to stay on it before considering any other one.
 Therefore, the ability to be aware that all of our words are polysemies may be critical to solve this frustration.

 It seems that Buddhism is relevant to this interaction between cognitive psychology and cognitive linguistics, because, well, the parable is a Buddhist story.
 To be specific, I think concepts like sunyatta, dharma, dependent origination can help us to build a specialized framework for misunderstanding in communication.
-I think the Socratic questioning can help identifying incorrect sememes.
+By being aware of that, we can always ask Socratic questions to clarify or help identify incorrect understandings, even when we have strong emotions to the information.

 When a person has been familiar with something, they have possessed some tacit knowledge about it.
 By definition, such knowledge is extremely hard to even aware of it, let alone verbalize it in a succinct manner.
 I think Laozi had this idea when he wrote “the Dao that can be explained is not the Dao”.
 People who don’t try hard to explain themselves also have this intuition too.